linode/docs/docs/guides/databases/redis/configuring-redis-command-line/index.md

 2) "127.0.0.1 192.0.2.0"
 {{< /output >}}

-The command also, however, supports wildcards (`*`).
+The command also supports wildcards (`*`).
 With these, you can fetch all configuration directives matching particular patterns.
 This feature is especially useful when you want to see all of the settings related to a certain subject, like TLS:

     CONFIG GET tls-*